cyrsis/soliditySandbox/README.md

 Metamask Refresh -> Copy the address of account

-Pass the addres in the admin page for sending eth to the newly created account
+Pass the address in the admin page for sending eth to the newly created account

 ----------- when u see the $$ in the metamask------------ it is working

+## Metamask
+ External Account -> Decouple from any network

+## Contract Account
+  Only available in one network

 ## Transaction

 nonce -> none-sense